zhinoo-zobairi/network-security/Notes/Firewalls.md

 #### Disadvantages
 - Suitable only for **niedrigen bis mittleren Schutzbedarf (low to medium protection needs)**.
-- It creates a **single point of failure** — if this one firewall is compromised or misconfigured, the attacker has direct paths to LAN, DMZ, and Internet.
+- It creates a **single point of failure**: if this one firewall is compromised or misconfigured, the attacker has direct paths to LAN, DMZ, and Internet.
 - Security principle violated: no **defense-in-depth**.
 With only one protective wall, there’s just one “Hürde” (hurdle) for attackers.

 To understand *defense-in-depth*, imagine layering: